12-year-old finally saves enough to buy Stephen Curry jersey, gives it away instead

 "When he went to the store, there was one jersey," added Mark.
 "It was him or the kid.
 He went with the kid."

-"Do you have any idea what is going on here?" we asked Javier.
+"Do you have any idea what is going on here?" our sister station KGO-TV asked Javier.

-Blame Griffey's grandma, Eileen McDonald for putting it together.
-She's with the Alameda County School Board and knew just who to ask about finding that someone in need.
+Their meeting happened thanks to Griffey's grandma, Eileen McDonald.
+She's with the Alameda County School Board and knew just who to ask about finding that someone in need that Javier was searching for.

 "The call came back in ten minutes.
-They had just the boy."
+They have just the boy," Eileen said.

+Erasmo and Javier's father had told the two he needed them at a meeting.

-"They see these things on TV and have said wouldn't it be great if it happened to us?" explained Javier, Sr.
+"They see these things on TV and have said 'wouldn't it be great if it happened to us?'" explained their father Javier Sr.

-Today, it did.
-"Merry Christmas," said Griffey, as he presented the jersey and a pair of Curry shoes to Erasmo, along with a pair of Air Jordan shoes to Javier.
+"Merry Christmas," said Griffey, as he presented the jersey and a pair of Curry shoes to Erasmo, along with a pair of Air Jordan sneakers to Javier.

 "You see this?"
 Erasmo exclaimed with disbelief.